What Are We Waiting For?: Touring

+In the spring of 2022 and 2023, the band embarked on the What Are We Waiting For Tour, with the former year featuring Dante Bowe.

 Commercial performance

 In the United States, What Are We Waiting For? debuted at No. 7 on the mainstream Billboard 200 chart dated 26 March 2022, earning a total of 32,000 equivalent album units in sales in its first week.
 This is the duo's second top ten entry on the Billboard 200, following their 2018 album Burn the Ships.
 The album also debuted at No. 1 on Billboards Top Christian Albums chart, being their second chart-topping album.

 In Australia, What Are We Waiting For? debuted at No. 62 on the ARIA Top 100 Albums Chart for the week commencing 21 March 2022.
 What Are We Waiting For? launched at No. 3 on the Official Christian & Gospel Albums Chart dated 18–24 March 2022, as published by the Official Charts Company in the United Kingdom.
 The album also charted on the Swiss Hitparade at No. 83.